github/glb-director/docs/setup/glb-healthcheck-configuration.md

 `glb-healthcheck` does the health-checking for those L7 back-ends which are listed in the configuration for `glb-director`.
  It processes two json files:
 * A source JSON file: to learn the identities of the L7 back-ends whose health is to be checked.
 This file also lists the protocol to use and the specific protocol-parameters to use when crafting the health-check probes.
 By default this file is present at `/etc/glb/forwarding_table.src.json`.
-* A destination JSON file: to which `glb-healthcheck` writes the contents of this file along with health-status for each of the L7 back-ends listed in the `source JSON file`.
-The `glb-director CLI` converts this json file into a `.bin` file which serves as the configuration file to be read by `glb-director`.
+* A destination JSON file: to which `glb-healthcheck` writes the contents of the source JSON file along with health-status for each of the L7 back-ends listed in the `source JSON file`.
+The `glb-director CLI` converts this JSON file into a `.bin` file which serves as the configuration file to be read by `glb-director`.
 By default this file is present at `/etc/glb/forwarding_table.checked.json`.

 The configuration for `glb-healthcheck` component is present by default at: